-This presentation gives an overview of the content of the first part of the Climate Box textbook related to the scientific foundations of the climate change problem.
-It explains the differences between climate and weather, gives descriptions of the climate types and climatic zones, provides the reasons for climate changes in the past and current trends, and explains the concepts of "greenhouse effect" and "greenhouse gases" and their leading role in the current climate changes.
+This presentation gives an overview of the first part of the Climate Box textbook related to the scientific foundations of the climate change problem.
+It explains the differences between climate and weather, gives descriptions of the climate types and climatic zones, provides the reasons for climatic changes in the past and current trends, and explains the concepts of "greenhouse effect" and "greenhouse gases" and their role in exacerbating the natural climatic changes.